* - Required Fields

 Because the muscles controlling the jaw are subconsciously "programmed" by the brain, most individuals have difficulty consciously reaching a truly relaxed state.
 To help your muscles reach that relaxed state, a device called Myomonitor is used to deliver gentle electrical stimulation to your muscles.
 The Myomonitor is a battery operated electrical muscle stimulator.
 Mild electrical stimulation is delivered through adhesive patch electrodes attached over nerves that control specific facial muscle groups.
 The virtually painless stimulus delivered by the Myomonitor will cause your facial and jaw muscles to twitch or pulse once every one and one half seconds.
 After about 40-60 minutes, this electrically induced "exercise" will allow your muscles to overcome their programming and go to a relaxed state.

-Is neuromuscular treatment for you?
+Is neuromuscular dentistry for you?

 There are always options to consider when you are choosing dental treatment.
 After initially evaluating your situation, Dr. Pavlenko will discuss those options with you.
 TMD becomes one of your options when/if you are contemplating aesthetic or cosmetic, reconstructive, or orthodontic dental procedures.